-Lacey Brain Injury Attorney Protecting the Rights of Clients to Receive Compensation
+Attorney Specializing in Brain Injuries and Protecting the Rights of Clients to Receive Compensation

 Brain injuries, also referred to as TBI (traumatic brain injury), can have lifelong consequences for victims.
 But who is eligible to file a lawsuit and seek compensation for such a life-altering injury?
-Our law firm has handled countless brain injury cases and can help point you in the right direction.
+Our law firm has handled countless cases with brain injuries and can help point you in the right direction.

-Who Can Sue for a Traumatic Brain Injury?
+Who Can Sue for a Traumatic Brain Injuries?

-Any individual who suffered a brain injury as a result of someone else’s actions or negligence can initiate a personal injury civil suit to seek damages compensation — adults and minors.
-In addition, the spouse of someone who suffered a brain injury may also initiate a lawsuit for loss of consortium damages, in some cases.
+People who have suffered brain injuries as a result of someone else’s actions or negligence can initiate a personal injury civil suit to seek damages compensation — adults and minors.
+In addition, the spouse of someone who suffered a brain injuries may also initiate a lawsuit for loss of consortium damages, in some cases.